Edo period Shokado Bento Boxes, Elegant & Inspiring HistoryKatachiware Japanese Style Tableware

 Restaurateur Yuki Teiichi Discovers Shokado

-In the early Showa period (1926–1989), Shokado-bento became more graceful and popular in refined restaurants or as part of a ryokan stay (Japanese style inns) and onsen spa establishments.
+In Kyoto, the imperial city known for producing the most elaborate food in Japan, early in the Showa period (1926–1989), Shokado-bento became more graceful and popular in refined restaurants or as part of a ryokan stay (Japanese style inns) and onsen spa establishments.

 Shokado bento during the Heisei era

 Today, Shokado bento boxes are regarded as an elegant and formal style of bento.
 Served at high-end restaurants throughout Kyoto, the bento box enhances the culinary experience.
 With the ornate black lacquered box, the servings are lavish assortments in small portions so that you can enjoy an extravagant meal in one sitting.